OmegaVVeapon/kopf-k8s-sidecar/README.md

 Contrary to the original k8s-sidecar, we will look in `ALL` namespaces by default as documented in the [Configuration Environment Variables](#configuration-environment-variables) section.

 If you only want to look for resources in the namespace where the sidecar is installed, feel free to specify it.

-### Resource deletion

-With the usage of k8s operators, we have access to [finalizers](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/#finalizers)

-Finalizers allow controllers (which operators are a subset of) to perform given actions on a resource before it is garbage collected by Kubernetes.

-In our case, that action is to remove previously created files when a `ConfigMap` or `Secret` is deleted.

-Finalizers are added to ensure this task is performed by the operator.

-Therefore...

-**If the operator is down, resources managed by it won't be able to be deleted.**

-To resolve this, simply restart the operator container or patch the finalizers out of the resource that you want to forcibly remove.

-This is documented by the [kopf](https://kopf.readthedocs.io/en/latest/troubleshooting/#kubectl-freezes-on-object-deletion) framework as well.